‘Buffy The Vampire Slayer’ Reboot Officially In The Works With Joss Whedon, Monica Owusu-Breen

 Buffy the Vampire Slayer was based on Joss Whedon’s 1992 feature film of the same name.
 The fantasy drama series ran for seven seasons on The WB Network and UPN, ending in 2003.
 The cult hit spawned an ongoing comic book after its run as well as the spinoff series Angel, which starred David Boreanaz.

-Buffy the Vampire Slayer creator Joss Whedon previously told the Hollywood Reporter that while he didn’t want to rule out a Buffy reboot or reunion, he did have some hesitation about unearthing the series.
+Buffy the Vampire Slayer creator Joss Whedon previously told The Hollywood Reporter that while he didn’t want to rule out a Buffy reboot or reunion, he did have some hesitation about unearthing the series.

 “I see a little bit of what I call monkey’s paw in these reboots,” Whedon told THR last year.
 “You bring something back, and even if it’s exactly as good as it was, the experience can’t be.
 You’ve already experienced it, and part of what was great was going through it for the first time.”